Under the Sea Week at Bellmere Winds: Free Family Activities on Rice Lake, July 13–19

 What Do You Actually Get with Mildred’s Lakefront Resort Cottage at Bellmere Winds?

-The unit is self-contained.
+The cottage is self-contained.
 Full kitchen, Wi-Fi, AC, linens and towels provided.
 Two outdoor decks — one screened sunroom, one open deck with a view of Rice Lake.
 A private firepit.
 It’s a proper cottage, not a hotel room dressed up as one.

 The waterfront access is the main draw.
 The cottage shares the resort’s multi-slip dock and beach, and guests get free use of canoes, kayaks, and stand-up paddleboards during their stay.
-The beach is ten minutes’ walk from the unit.
+The beach is ten minutes’ walk from the cottage.
 Rice Lake itself is large — 100 square kilometres — and stays calm enough for kayaking most mornings.

 What Does Bellmere Winds Golf Resort Actually Have to Offer?